-There is much stronger evidence that processed meat increases the risk of bowel cancer.
-There may also be an increased risk of stomach cancer with eating processed meat.
-Eating processed meat has also been shown to increase the risk of stroke, heart disease and type 2 diabetes.
+Eating red and processed meat has also been shown to increase the risk of stroke, heart disease and type 2 diabetes.
 The health risks from eating processed meat increase with increasing amounts of processed meat that you eat.

 For a long time, obesity and many other health problems have been blamed on the amount of fat that we eat.
 This makes sense because fat contains about twice as many calories as carbohydrate or protein per gram.
 However, more recent research suggests the picture is more complex than that.
 It suggests that carbohydrate plays a larger role in weight gain than we previously thought.

 Also, the advice about which types of fats are better to eat has been under discussion.
 It was previously thought that saturated fats (mostly from animal sources like meat and butter) were more dangerous to health than polyunsaturated fats.
 Polyunsaturated fats are generally found in vegetable oils.
 Recent research does not support this view.